Mirror83/textures-intro/ReadMe.md

 what we mention earlier in
 the [texture size section](#texture-size).
 OpenGL is better optimized for square images whose sizes are powers of 2.
-The image here does not fit this criteria.
+The image here does not fit these criteria.

 Compare this with the output of a 512 by 512 image BMP image (`pg.image.convert` handles the different file formats for us)